Achievable logoAchievable logo

 Options chart

-You’ve now been through all four versions of options: long calls, short calls, long puts, and short puts.
+You’ve now seen all four versions of options: long calls, short calls, long puts, and short puts.
 The following visual puts it all together:

 Options chart